exekube/exekube/docs/misc/feature-tracker.md

 # Feature tracker

 !!! warning
-    This section might be outdated.
+    The feature tracker might be outdated.

 Features are marked with ✔️ when they enter the *alpha stage*, meaning a minimum viable solution has been implemented